elyra-ai/elyra/docs/source/user_guide/pipelines.md

            - A list of [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#attaching-metadata-to-objects) to be attached to the pod that executes the node.
            - Format: `annotation-key=annotation-value`.
 Entries that are empty (`annotation-key=`) are ignored.
 Entries with a key considered to be [invalid](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#syntax-and-character-set) will raise a validation error after pipeline submission or export.
            - Annotations are ignored when the pipeline is executed locally.
-         - **Disallow cached output**
-           - Pipeline nodes produce output, such as files.
-Some runtime environments support caching of these outputs, eliminating the need to re-execute nodes, which can improve performance and reduce resource usage.
-If a node does not produce output in a deterministic way - that is, when given the same inputs, the generated output is different - re-using the output from previous executions might lead to unexpected results.
-           - Caching can only be disabled for pipelines that are executed on Kubeflow Pipelines.

       - Properties that apply to every generic pipeline node.
 In this release the following properties are supported:
         - **Object storage path prefix**.
 Elyra stores pipeline input and output artifacts in a cloud object storage bucket.
 By default these artifacts are located in the `/<pipeline-instance-name>` path.
 The example below depicts the artifact location for several pipelines in the `pipeline-examples` bucket: